-- The course materials will be delivered via lectures and activity sessions (labs). - See SDSU Class Schedule page for lecture and activity times.
+- The course materials will be delivered via lectures and activity sessions (labs).
+For the first two weeks (Jan 19 - Feb 04), the lectures and activities will be conducted remotely via zoom.
+Zoom lectures might be recorded; if so you will be informed and you should contact your instructor to make provisions in case you do not want to be recorded. - See SDSU Class Schedule page for lecture and activity times.